Ranked #1 Children's Hospital by U.S. News & World Report

 soft tissues, such as ligaments and nerves.

-You can have peace of mind knowing that the skilled experts in our Orthopedic Center’s Hand and Orthopedic Upper Extremity Program have treated thousands of babies and children with cleft hand and many other hand problems.
+At Boston Children's Hospital, we understand how concerned you are if your baby was born with a hand deformity called cleft hand.
+You can have peace of mind knowing that the skilled experts in our Orthopedic Center's Hand and Orthopedic Upper Extremity Program have treated thousands of babies and children with many arm conditions.
 We provide expert diagnosis, treatment and care, and we benefit from our advanced clinical and scientific research.

 Our Orthopedic Center—one of the first of its kind in the nation—is nationally known as a premiere center for orthopedic care of children and young adults with developmental, congenital, neuromuscular, sports related, traumatic and post-traumatic musculoskeletal problems.